• Skip to main content

 • Storage - Store leftover rhubarb crisp in an airtight container in the fridge for up to 3 days.

-• Freezer Instructions - The completed baked crisp can be portioned into containers, cooled in the fridge, and frozen for up to 6 months.
-Thaw overnight in the refrigerator and warm in the microwave to reheat.
+• Freezer Instructions - The completed baked crisp can be portioned into containers, cooled in the fridge, and frozen for 4 months.
+Thaw overnight in the refrigerator and reheat in the microwave or oven.
 You can also freeze the entire pan unbaked.
-Cover it with tin foil and then put the whole pan in a plastic bag and tie it up tightly, a leftover bun or grocery bag works well.
-Thaw in the fridge overnight and then bake as instructed.
+Cover it with foil, then put the whole pan in a plastic bag and tie it up tightly, a leftover bun or grocery bag works well.
+Thaw in the fridge overnight and bake as instructed.

 Reader Interactions